 CN’s announcement of its Minnesota plan came days after it said it will invest a combined $505 million in capital projects across Illinois, Louisiana, Tennessee and Wisconsin.

-CN to invest $505 million in projects across four states
+CN to invest $111 million across three states

 The Class I railroad’s $2.9 billion capital investment plan in 2019 also includes nearly $600 million to be invested across five other states.